Title

 Student Senate

 The Student Senate is the officially recognized representative of the student body at Minneapolis Community and Technical College.
 It is a great group to be a part of if you want to get involved and be a leader on campus.
-Becoming a member is easy!
-Simply attend 2 meetings in a row and, if eligible, you'll be ratified as a Senator at your third meeting.
+Engaging in the Student Senate offers a unique leadership opportunity where students can participate in a democratic form of governance led by an elected Executive Board.
+Members of the Student Senate serve on college committees, assist in organizing and supporting student organizations, support campus programming and initiatives, and contribute to creating a welcoming and inclusive campus environment.

 Student Senate Committees: